acoli-repo/AURIS/guidelines/archive/discourse.2023-11-17.md

 > Note: Our naming follows PDTB2 and PDTB3.
 According to Bunt and Prasad (2016), entity relations are equivalent to the SemAF relation "Expansion", but here, we refrained from this name because it would create an unfortunate overlap with the top-level class `EXPANSION` which does *not* overlap with PDTB entity relations.

 > Note: Żurowski et al. 2023 (p.487) report the SemAF relation "Expansion" with roles "Narrative" and "Expander".
-This differs from scientificially published version of ISO 24617-8.
+This differs from scientificially published version of ISO SemAF.
 They give the following example

 - (x) She insisted that I go to college. **[EntRel]** During the occupation, she put herself in great danger to save me ...	(Żurowski et al. 2023, p.487, translated from Polish)

-> Note: ISO 24617-8 distinguishes two argument roles here, "foreground" and "entity description".
+> Note: ISO SemAF distinguishes two argument roles here, "foreground" and "entity description".
 As the foreground is always the anchor and the entity description is always the utterance, all AURIS annotations for entity relations are actually instances of SemAF entity description.
 Foreground is never explicitly annotated.

 > Note: For cross-paragraph link annotation, Prasad et al. (2017) distinguish "semantic" entity relations (where the narrative is expanded forward) and "other" entity relations (were only coreference establishes a link).
 However, this division had been abandoned for PDTB3.